delhi 2 dublin -

 festival, North America's longest running South Asian film festival."

-delhi 2 dublin band members
+delhi 2 dublin band members:

-tabla, electronics, backing vox - Tarun is a classically trained tabla
+Tarun is a classically trained tabla

 player, a DJ, and a producer, whose desire is to fuse traditional